keyboard_arrow_up

 Services

 Community Based Correctional Facilities (CBCFs) offer Oriana House's most restrictive residential programming.
-Clients are confined to the facility during the beginning stage of their programming.
-As clients progress through the program they are encouraged to obtain and maintain employment and are able to earn pass privileges.
+Clients are confined to the facility.
+As clients progress through the program they are encouraged to obtain employment and may be able to earn pass privileges.
 Most clients are in the CBCF program for 180 days.

 The funding for construction and program operation of CBCFs in Ohio comes from the Ohio Department of Rehabilitation and Correction.
 Facility Governing Boards are responsible for oversight of these facilities.
 If you wish to attend a public meeting of the Cuyahoga, Summit, or CROSSWAEH CBCF Facility Governing Board, please contact info@orianahouse.org for further details.